 Being an employee of a metal art company, I must broaden my thoughts to go beyond metal regarding hospitality art.
 Scrubbing the internet, I find many different medias are used in this world of hospitality art.
 Featured art has stretched beyond framed work on walls.
 Today you will find decorative wooden panels, three dimensional pictures, split images, wall sculptures, custom wallpapers, naturescapes, paper configurations, glassworks, and wood art.
 There seem to be no limits.
 What counts is creativity.
 Making that connection.

 By incorporating distinctive art into their property, the hotel or business owner enhances the feeling and décor of their establishment.
 This is occurring in hotels, restaurants, healthcare facilities and corporate offices.
 In a sense, the feeling of a small art gallery is being created in these locations.
 If done correctly this will draw future business as a guest or client will remember their experience.
-Then pass the recommendation or a complement via word of mouth.
+Then pass the recommendation or a compliment via word of mouth.
 Personal recommendations are one the best marketing successes.

 In today’s world travelers are driven by seeing or learning something new, they want an experience.
 This is true with the merging travelers, the Millennials.
-Currently Millennials make up 33% of all travelers.
+Currently, Millennials make up 33% of all travelers.
 To capture the business of this group hotels have started incorporating unique art pieces into their lobbies and guest rooms to satisfy the curious nature of the Millennial.

 Also, many people travel for business.
 A hotel guest room must be more than just a room, it must become a place of rest.
-After spending days in meetings or conferences the traveler needs to escape, to relax.
+After spending days in meetings or conferences, the traveler needs to escape, to relax.
 By incorporating hospitality art into a facility, the establishment is creating an experience.
 The art on the wall is no longer just a decoration but an opportunity to draw the guest in.
-Whether to provoke thought, or teach something new the role of art in the hospitality industry has expanded.
+Whether to provoke thought or teach something new the role of art in the hospitality industry has expanded.

 Keeping in Step

 As we grow and stretch in our business we want to be in tune with trends within the industry.
 We are fortunate to work with several designers that have increased our exposure in the hospitality art field.
 The more complex the challenge the more we enjoy the project.
 Our mission is to stay competitive and current in this field of hospitality art.
 Our mantra of “Avoid the Ordinary” is what we want to be.
-Check out some of projects on our Hospitality webpage.
+Check out some of the projects on our Hospitality webpage.